isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The possible values are:

--  ``stop-retry-exit`` disables the DHCP service while trying to automatically recover lost connections.
+-  ``stop-retry-exit`` - disables the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.
 This is the default value for MySQL and PostgreSQL.

--  ``serve-retry-exit`` DHCP service continues while trying to automatically recover lost connections.
+-  ``serve-retry-exit`` - continues the DHCP service while trying to automatically recover lost connections.
 Shuts down the server on failure after exhausting ``max-reconnect-tries``.

--  ``serve-retry-continue`` DHCP service continues and does not shut down the server even if the recovery fails.
+-  ``serve-retry-continue`` - continues the DHCP service and does not shut down the server even if the recovery fails.

 .. note::

    Automatic reconnection to database backends is configured individually per backend.
 This allows users to tailor the recovery parameters to each backend they use.
-We do suggest that users enable it either for all backends or none, so behavior is consistent.
+We suggest that users enable it either for all backends or none, so behavior is consistent.

-   Losing connectivity to a backend for which reconnect is disabled will result (if configured) in the server shutting itself down.
+   Losing connectivity to a backend for which reconnection is disabled results (if configured) in the server shutting itself down.
 This includes cases when the lease database backend and the hosts database backend are connected to the same database instance.